-18.1 Each Faculty shall establish a Faculty Appeals Committee (hereinafter referred to as the Committee) which shall have full powers to decide appeals.

-- (a) The Committee shall consist of the Dean (Convener), and not more than twelve members of the Faculty with experience of University teaching, one of whom shall be nominated as Vice Convener.
+- 18.1 Each Faculty shall establish a Faculty Appeals Committee (hereinafter referred to as the Committee) which shall have full powers to decide appeals. - (a) The Committee shall consist of the Dean (Convener), and not more than twelve members of the Faculty with experience of University teaching, one of whom shall be nominated as Vice Convener.
+In addition, there shall be two members from the Appeals Committee of another Faculty.
 The names of the Committee members shall be reported to Senate for approval. - (b) No member of the Senate Appeals Committee or of the University Court shall be entitled to serve on the Committee.
 Where a member of the Committee has participated directly in the decision appealed against, that member shall not sit for that individual appeal. - (c) The quorum of the Committee shall be three.